personalrobotics/aikido/STYLE.md

 // Use absolute paths, and place these at the top.
 #include <stl_headers>
 #include <library/headers.hpp>
+#include "aikido/common/pointers.hpp"
 #include "aikido/component_name/ExampleInterface.hpp"
 #include "aikido/component_name/ExampleOtherInterface.hpp"

 // Namespaces scopes should be one line each with "cuddled" braces. namespace aikido {
 namespace example {

+// Use the following macro (defined in aikido/common/pointers.hpp) to declare
+// STL "smart" pointers.
+Pointers should be declared ahead of the class so
+// that the class itself can use the pointers.
+AIKIDO_DECLARE_POINTERS(ExampleClass)

 /// A required Doxygen comment description for this class.
 This can be extended
 /// to include various useful details about the class, and can use the standard